mmitch/dns-update/README.md

 ----------------------------

 1. Install a nameserver of your choice and serve a zone dedicated to your dynamical IPs.
-You propably need a delegation for that zone from somewhere else.
+You probably need a delegation for that zone from somewhere else.
 All this is NOT handled in this howto.

    My setup works with nsd as nameserver but apart from "please reload